geuxor/legacy-readit/README.md

 ## Running ReadIt

 - Fork & clone this repo
-- Run `npm i` in colonyal directory
+- Make sure you have postgreSQL installed on your machine [mac](https://www.postgresql.org/download/macosx/) || [windows](https://www.postgresql.org/download/windows/)  - Run `npm i` in both server/client directory
-- Adjust the necessary env variables to match your system.
-There's a .env.copy file to help you with this process.
-(You will need an API key for Stripe)
+- Adjust the necessary env variables to match your system (You will need your own Google API key)
-- Run `npm start`

-- Make sure you have postgreSQL installed on your machine [mac](https://www.postgresql.org/download/macosx/) || [windows](https://www.postgresql.org/download/windows/)
-- Run `npm i` in colonyal/server directory
+- Run `npm start` in /client directory
-- Adjust the necessary env variables to match your system.
-There's a .env.copy file to help you with this process.
-- Edit the ./config/config.json file with your database details.
-- With the database running, run `npm run recreateDb`.
-This will generate the tables in the database and seed the data to get the project started.
-- Run `nodemon` in colonyal/server directory
+- Run `nodemon` in /server directory

 ## Developers